jeremytammik/tbc/a/1889_param_filter_type.md

 I thought it just saved a lot of work really, I see no need for a change.
 If you want to know the parameter is on the instance then put the results through a further filter.
 You can supply a list of ids to a further element filter at any time.
 If you want to know parameter is on the type, filter first for types.
 In general, I don’t see much use of Logical AND/OR Filters sometimes I wonder if their existence is known of?
 People seem to have other methods but again use: LogicalAndFilter with

-ParameterElementFilter & ElementIsElementTypeFilter(Inverted = True)
+- ParameterElementFilter and ElementIsElementTypeFilter(Inverted = True)

-ElementParmeterFilter is a slow filter so first should use other quick filter before it.
+ElementParmeterFilter is a slow filter, so you should first use other quick filter before it.

-How it is working is how it works in the UI when you set up visibility filters i.e. there is no distinction between type and instance parameters there.
+It works like in the UI when you set up visibility filters, i.e., there is no distinction between type and instance parameters there.
 I imagine this is the internal system that this filter class leverages.

 Later: When I consider further there is a bit of a hole in functionality there.

-Since you are forced to get a list of elements and then rule out those that have a type parameter match not an instance parameter match i.e. there are four cases:
+Since you are forced to get a list of elements and then rule out those that have a type parameter match not an instance parameter match, i.e., there are four cases:

 Parameter with matching name and value is on: Type, Instance, Both, Neither.

-We can only find with filter that it is on: Either or Neither
+We can only find with filter that it is on: Either or Neither.

-So how would we find Elements with only a matching parameter on the Instance is the question?
-After filtering with ElementParameterFilter we would have to manually check via Linq perhaps.
-We only care that it is or isn't on the instance so that could simplify things.
+So, the question is, how would we find Elements with a matching parameter on the Instance only?

+After filtering with ElementParameterFilter, we would have to manually check via Linq perhaps.
+We only care that it is or isn't on the instance, so that could simplify things.

 **Answer 3:** Exactly what I meant by saying, defeats part of the purpose.